Frequently Asked Questions

 7. Q. Can a grand juror who will be absent from a meeting vote by proxy?

 A. No. A proxy gives a person’s right to vote to another person.
-Allowing for proxy voting is not addressed in the Penal Code, but CGJA believes it is not appropriate.
+Proxy voting by grand jurors is not addressed in the Penal Code, but CGJA believes it is not appropriate.
 The grand jury is a deliberative body, and each member is expected to take part in deliberations.
 Because the absent juror would not be able to hear and take part in deliberations leading up to the vote, a proxy vote should not be allowed.

 8. Q. May a grand jury conduct telephonic or videoconference meetings?

-A. Yes, conditionally.
-While a meeting in person is better, there are times when weather or other impediments can prohibit one or more jurors from attending a meeting in person.
+A. Yes, provided the jurors are able to hear all the other participants during the meeting and be able to contribute to the discussion.
 There is nothing in the Penal Code that would prohibit a grand jury from conducting a meeting electronically or by using a conference phone.
 Assuming the grand jury’s procedures manual permits, meetings may be conducted in this manner.
-However, the jurors must be able to hear all the other participants during the meeting and be able to contribute to the discussion.

 9. Q. May a grand jury use email among its members and still maintain confidentiality?

 A. Yes.
-CGJA believes that by keeping any confidential material in password-protected attachments and not in the body of the email message, adequate protection of confidentiality can be maintained.
+Some grand juries use a secure, closed environment that allows jurors to communicate confidentially.
+Outside a closed environment, jurors should place confidential material in password-protected attachments and not in the body of the email message, adequate protection of confidentiality can be maintained.
 It is up to each grand jury to decide whether and how to use email and document the practice in its rules (its procedures manual).
 The assistance of the county’s information technology staff may be sought if necessary.

 10. Q. May sitting grand jurors be involved in political campaign activities?

-A. While grand jurors do not lose their rights as citizens to engage in the political process, they should not link their status as grand jurors to any political endorsements or imply that their position has something to do with information they received during confidential grand jury proceedings.
-Many grand jurors refrain from taking public stances on local political candidates or ballot measures during their term of service to avoid conflicts of interest or potential allegations of bias.
+A. While grand jurors do not lose their rights as citizens to engage in the political process, they should not link their status as grand jurors to any political endorsements or imply that their position on a political issue has something to do with information they received during confidential grand jury proceedings.
+Many grand jurors refrain from taking public stances on local political candidates or ballot measures during their term of service to avoid conflicts of interest, which could require a juror’s recusal.

 11. Q. Under what circumstances must grand jurors recuse themselves from participating in an investigation, report writing, or voting?

-A. Grand jurors who have been employed during the prior three years by a local government agency must recuse themselves from the investigation of their employing agency, under Penal Code section 916.2.
-(See FAQ #1) In addition, the Political Reform Act, which prohibits government officials and employees from having financial conflicts of interest, applies to grand jurors and can require their recusal from all aspects of a grand jury investigation and report.
-Grand jurors must also recuse themselves in situations involving other types of real or perceived conflicts of interest or bias.
+A. Grand jurors must recuse themselves if reasonable persons would conclude that the juror’s relationship to or experience with the entity or any of its officials results in a real or perceived bias for or against the entity or official.
+In addition, grand jurors who have been employed during the prior three years by a local government agency must recuse themselves from the investigation of their employing agency, under Penal Code section 916.2.
+(See FAQ #1) Further, the Political Reform Act, which prohibits government officials and employees from having financial conflicts of interest, applies to grand jurors and can require their recusal.

 12. Q. May a recused grand juror be interviewed as part of the investigation?